Skip to main content

 Abstract

-Like most countries, the Chilean government closed schools as part of its pandemic public health mandates in order to restrict social-contact activities and reduce disease spread.
-We study the impact of central planner variation in school re-openings on parental labor supply, focusing on the initial three months after schools partially re-opened.
-We find that mothers’ labor force participation (LFP) decreased by 5.1 percentage points (ppts) one month after re-opening relative to mothers near closed schools.
-It decreased 9.5 ppts among householder mothers.
-These magnitudes weakened over time.
-Two or three months out, mothers who stayed in the labor force saw minimal increase in their ability to actively work and, more specifically, to work in informal jobs.
-In contrast, fathers’ LFP immediately increased anywhere from 2.0 to 2.9 ppts.
-Unplanned care disruptions during the re-opening of schools, an artifact of quarantine policies related to sickness and exposure, had differential effects on parental labor supply.
-Our findings support a theory that parental labor supply is uniquely sensitivity to the care transitions of children both in terms of gender and the householder status of the parent.
-Policies that encourage consistency in care transitions would largely benefit mothers’ ability to stay engaged in the labor force and advance in paid jobs and careers, especially when they are the householder.
+Like most countries, the Chilean government closed schools as part of its pandemic public health mandates.
+In this paper, we study the impact of central planner variation in school reopenings on parental labor supply focusing on the initial three months after schools partially reopened.
+Mothers’ labor force participation (LFP) decreased by 5.1 percentage points (ppts) one month after reopening relative to mothers near closed schools and decreased by 9.5 ppts among householder mothers.
+Two or three months later, mothers who remained in the labor force saw a minimal increase in their ability to actively work and, more specifically, to work in informal jobs.
+The LFP of fathers increased anywhere from 2.0 to 2.9 ppts and by as much as 10.7 ppts for non-householder fathers.
+Unplanned care interruptions during school reopening had differential effects on parental labor supply.
+Our findings support a theory that parental labor supply is sensitive to childcare transitions in terms of both gender and the householder status of the parent.

 This paper previously circulated with the title "Parenthood and Labor Market Outcomes: Evidence from Chile."